william-hsiao/portfolio-site/src/content/blog/2022-becoming-head-of-engineering.md

   - Career Development
 ---

-# 2022 - My thoughts on becoming Head of Engineering

 My year started off by getting promoted to the Head of Engineering of a small subsidiary company.
 To be honest, when I was first offered the opportunity, I had a lot of hesitation.
 At 25, I had never imagined that I would get such a position so early on in my career.
 Although I had led a few teams leading up to this, I still had a lot of doubt if I was ready.
 I always kept coming back to thinking of how many more years of experience many of my team members had over me that surely, I wasn't qualified to lead them let alone be responsible for an entire department.
 Surely, I just wasn't ready.
 A whole year has passed since then and I finally feel like I have settled into the role.
 Things are still hectic and I'm constantly playing catch-up but we're moving forward.
 My department consists of 4–5 small teams that have responsibilities ranging from developing web applications to data pipeline to machine learning.
 We're even developing on Nvidia Jetson devices!
 I think my initial concern in taking up this position was the daunting prospect of having to be an expert in all these fields but that wasn't the case.
 Whilst I did indeed need to have some level of knowledge of everything, I've come to understand my roles as 3 main sub-roles: